 Health Information Exchanges

-UC San Diego Health System participates in the Care Everywhere Health Information Exchange (Care Everywhere).
-Care Everywhere allows your provider to query other treatment centers that use Epic, the electronic medical record system used at UC San Diego Health System.
+UC San Diego Health participates in the Care Everywhere Health Information Exchange (Care Everywhere).
+Care Everywhere allows your provider to query other treatment centers that use Epic, the electronic medical record system used at UC San Diego Health.
 Use of Epic’s electronic medical record is very common at many hospitals and medical practices across the United States.

 Frequently Asked Questions about Health Information Exchange (HIE)

-Additional commonly asked questions regarding a health information exchange can be found
+Additional commonly asked questions regarding a health information exchange.

 San Diego Health Connect

-UC San Diego Health System also participates with the
+UC San Diego Health also participates with the

 San Diego Health Connect HIE, which began as the San Diego Beacon Community—an effort to improve healthcare in the San Diego community spearheaded by the University of California.
 In April 2010, UC San Diego received a $15.3 million Beacon cooperative agreement from the Office of the National Coordinator for Health Information Technology (ONC) on behalf of the community.
 As one of only 17 Beacon grant awardees in the United States, the San Diego Beacon Community was tasked with: